Grant Revenue

 Davies Foundation

 BCAK also received two generous grants from the Davies Foundation; the first in 2024 for $7,500 for our Chestmates program and the second in 2025.
-The Davies Foundation has a special focus on sports and health, and as many of you know, our Chestmates program is foundational to improving health outcomes by providing opportunities to enhance physical fitness levels as a complementary approach to reduce further risk of breast cancer;remove if green The Davies’ grants help create a network of support for those at all stages of the breast cancer journey; and also help improve the quality of life and reduce the emotional stress and mental health impacts of those impacted by breast cancer.
-We are very grateful for the support of the Davies Foundation for their support in our new program about to be rolled out; “Caring for Mothers, Caring for Families: A Pilot Program for Younger Women and Families Living with Breast Cancer”.
+The Davies’ grants help create a network of support for those at all stages of the breast cancer journey; and also help improve the quality of life and reduce the emotional stress and mental health impacts of those impacted by breast cancer.
+We are very grateful for the support of the Davies Foundation for its support in our new program about to be rolled out; “Caring for Mothers, Caring for Families: A Pilot Program for Younger Women and Families Living with Breast Cancer”.

 Rotary Club of Kingston